top of page

 Global climate change is causing new weather patterns, environmental destruction and species extinction, posing serious threats to our health, food, shelter, safety, and life itself.
 Such changes mean that society will need to adapt as ecosystems transform, and humanity needs to be able to anticipate, prepare for and respond to hazardous events and disturbances.

-Eco Energy Limited in New Zealand and Eco Energy Limited in Japan are recent initiatives based on ideas and methods from The Netherlands in order to improve our human response to climate change.
+Eco Energy Limited in New Zealand and Eco Energy Limited in Japan are recent initiatives of the Heredium Group based on new ideas and methods to improve our human response to climate change.
 The Eco Energy Group invests in less popular land for the creation of public gardens, parks and forests, for the generation of renewable energy, and for the development of homes and communities specifically designed to be RES — resilient, ecological and sustainable.

 Eco Energy New Zealand